Brian Edgar: Background

-Brian Edgar was born in Great Broughton, Cumberland, England, and he died aged 65 in Seaton, Cumbria.
+Brian Edgar was born in Great Broughton, Cumberland, England.
+While growing up, he played both rugby union at Cockermouth Grammar School, and rugby league for his local team in Broughton.
+He died aged 65 in Seaton, Cumbria.

 Playing career

 Workington Town

-Brian Edgar played in Workington Town's 12–21 defeat by Barrow in the 1955 Challenge Cup Final during the 1954–55 season at Wembley Stadium, London on Saturday 30 April 1955, in front of a crowd of 66,513, and played in the 9–13 defeat by Wigan in the 1958 Challenge Cup Final during the 1957–58 season at Wembley Stadium, London on Saturday 10 May 1958.
+Edgar played in Workington Town's 12–21 defeat by Barrow in the 1955 Challenge Cup Final during the 1954–55 season at Wembley Stadium, London on Saturday 30 April 1955, in front of a crowd of 66,513, and played in the 9–13 defeat by Wigan in the 1958 Challenge Cup Final during the 1957–58 season at Wembley Stadium, London on Saturday 10 May 1958.

-Brian Edgar is a Workington Town Hall Of Fame Inductee.
+Edgar is a Workington Town Hall Of Fame Inductee.

 International honours

 Edgar won a cap for England (RL) while at Workington in 1962 against France, and won caps for Great Britain (RL) while at Workington in 1958 against Australia, and New Zealand, in 1961 against New Zealand, in 1962 against Australia (3 matches), and New Zealand, in 1965 against New Zealand, and in 1966 against Australia (3 matches).

-Edgar and Leeds' Joseph "Joe" Thompson are the only Forwards to be selected for three Australasian tours.
+Edgar and Leeds' Joseph "Joe" Thompson are the only forwards to be selected for three Australasian tours.

 Four Workington players were selected for the 1958 tour of Australia, and New Zealand; Harry Archer, Brian Edgar, Ike Southward and Bill Wookey (later of Barrow).